timescale/docs/timescaledb/tutorials/monitor-django-with-prometheus.md

 ````

 If that works, then visit `http://127.0.0.1:8000/` from your Web browser.
-You should see a “Congratulations!” page, with a rocket taking off.
+You should see a "Congratulations!" page, with a rocket taking off.

 (If that didn’t work, then please take a look at the
 [Django documentation][django-first-app] for troubleshooting.)